yathit/ydndb-website-content/ydn-db/doc/query/key-joining.markdown

 description: "NoSQL query"
 class: ydndb
 title: Key joining
-introduction: "Key joining is not build into IndexedDB API."
+introduction: "Filtering, not key joining, is built into the IndexedDB API."
 article:
   written_on: 2013-04-01
   updated_on: 2014-04-28